Category Archives: egovernment

 Rwanda cannot be understood without understanding this national event, and even our group (on a commercial trip) could not avoid the bullet holes in our local office, or the scars – both mental and physical – as some of our colleagues, narrated their stories of survival.

 Business opportunities: MTN Money has been there for three years but rural agents are not as common as the local Bank Populaire de Rwanda – which has more rural outlets than MTN Money agents per local interviews on cash flow, although for the city dwellers, it is more convenient.
-There is opportunity here, as the government moves towards eGovernment and providing internet access for all, for a wide variety of services and applications on the mobile platform.
+There is an opportunity here, as the government moves towards eGovernment and providing internet access for all, for a wide variety of services and applications on the mobile platform.

-Biggest Surprise: Rural Rwanda barely noticed us mzungus and we did not feel we were foreigners like we had in other rural regions e.g. in Kenya.
+Biggest Surprise: Rural Rwanda barely noticed us mzungus and we did not feel we were foreigners as we had in other rural regions e.g. in Kenya.
 Only in a rural market, was our Kenyan colleague teased for having a mzungu with her.
-Our second biggest surprise, (coming from Kenya,) was the minimal wall paintings seen across rural Rwanda and how structured and regimented the buildings were – similar construction, similar colours and mostly natural earth walls in comparison to the bright series of walls (with cheap corporate advertising) one sees in Kenya.
+Our second biggest surprise, (coming from Kenya), was the minimal wall paintings seen across rural Rwanda and how structured and regimented the buildings were – similar construction, similar colours and mostly natural earth walls in comparison to the bright series of walls (with cheap corporate advertising) one sees in Kenya.

 Overall, a peaceful, small, well managed nation was the impression left although one could see prisoners in their bright orange suits at work in the city as well in the rice fields in the rural areas.
 Prisoners do not escape when working the fields because, if they do, their families homestead will be confiscated in return by the government.